hubmapconsortium/cross_modality_query/README.md

 Three endpoints are provided for getting more information, given a query handle:
 - `{base_url}/count/` will return the number of matching entities.
-- `{base_url}/evaluation/` will return a pre-defined set of fields from the entities selected by the query in an arbitrary order.
+- `{base_url}/{set_type}evaluation/` will return a pre-defined set of fields from the entities selected by the query in an arbitrary order.
-- `{base_url}/detailevaluation/` will return both pre-defined and user-defined fields, optionally sorted by a specified field.
+- `{base_url}/{set_type}detailevaluation/` will return both pre-defined and user-defined fields, optionally sorted by a specified field.

-The `detailevaluation` endpoint may be slower that `evaluation`.
+The `detailevaluation` endpoints may be slower that `evaluation`.
 To page through the results, `offset` and `limit` can be provided to both `evaluation` and `detailevaluation`.

 ## Coverage